Surrogate Model-Based Explainability Methods for Point Cloud NNs: EXPLAINABILITY APPROACHES FOR POINT CLOUDS

 A significant advantage of surrogate model-based methods is that they are more widely applicable.
-In this section, we describe in detail our explainability approach for 3D point cloud DNNs based on local surrogate model-based methods LIME\cite{Ribeiro2016} and KernelShap\cite{Lundberg2017}.
-In addition, we elaborate the quantitative evaluation approach for point cloud explanations, which is able to evaluate the credibility of existing point cloud explainability methods.
+In this section, we describe in detail our explainability approach, i.e. local surrogate model-based methods for point cloud data based on LIME~\cite{Ribeiro2016}.
+In addition, we elaborate the quantitative evaluation approach for point cloud explanations, which evaluate the local fidelity and plausibility of existing point cloud explainability methods.